james-at-cake/cake-marketing/exampleSite/content/portfolio/stella-bella-development.md

 #### Project Requirements

-We partnered with Stella Bella on this amazing website development.
-Tischh Marketing provided the design and we completed the development and ecommerce integration.
+A development project for a boutique winery in the southern Margaret River.
+We partnered with Tischh Marketing on this design, development and ecommerce integration.